ckpdr/cookpad-hiring-data-primer/PREREQUISITES.md

 ## SQL Client for PostgreSQL

-Please setup your favorite one from internet.
+Please setup your choice of SQL client.

 ## Development environment

-Please use any of Ruby, Python, Java and Bash to work on the exercise.
+Make sure you have access to either Ruby, Python, Java, or Bash to work on the exercise.

 ### Ruby